Psyche Debauched

 Psyche Debauched is a 1675 comedy play by the English writer Thomas Duffett.
 It was first staged by the King's Company at the Theatre Royal, Drury Lane.
+The play is a burlesque of Thomas Shadwell's tragedy, Psyche.

 The original cast included Mary Corbett as King Andrew, Mary Knep as Nicholas, Edward Lydall as Apollo, John Coysh as Jeffrey, Martin Powell as Costard, John Wiltshire as Justice Crabb, Joseph Haines as None-so-fair, Thomas Clark as Woossat.